miraliumre/gsm/README.md

             osmo-cbc-utils
 ```

-If you haven't yet done so, you might want to take this opportunity to check
+If you haven't done so yet, you might want to take this opportunity to check
 that your LimeSDR is connected, updated and working properly, by running
 `LimeUtil --update` and `LimeQuickTest`.